jonboulle/nstack-docs/overview.rst

 What is NStack?
 ===============

-NStack is a self-service analytics platform which lets teams deploy and productionise data-driven code without writing complex infrastructure or relying on an engineering team.
-Once you deploy your code to NStack, it can be used in workflows alonside production systems (such as databases, your data warehouse, HTTP endpoints, or realtime systems) to accomplish sophisticated data-driven tasks in the cloud.
-This lets teams answers questions more quickly.
+Productionise your data-driven code instantly without an engineering team or complex infrastructure.

+Deploy any workload as safe, reusable and reliable modules.
+Integrate seamlessly with your data warehouse, middleware, and external systems.
+Combine and compose into powerful workflows, and unleash the answers your data holds.